 When you suffer from sensitive skin, many of the things that other people take for granted can become a challenge.

 Simple things like which sunscreen and makeup to use and which foods and ingredients to avoid become questions for which only the best answers and solutions will do.
+You often have to spend a huge amount of time just searching for the right sensitive skin products.

 What is sensitive skin and what causes it?